Code-Institute-Submissions/Akragas/README.md

 - ### Contact Section - allows users to send message and/or visit social media accounts

-- ### Footer Section - a secondary  navigation section and links to associated websites like UNESCO
+- ### Footer Section - a secondary navigation section. (may look at adding links to associated websites like UNESCO)

 - ### Responsivity - Responsive across devices